sasanquaa/maple-bot/README.md

 - Platforms pathing (find a path to reach a platform)
 - ~~Barely maintainable~~ UI ~~(please help)~~
 - Work by taking an image and send key inputs (no memory hacking)
-- Not a feature but currently only work in GMS (haven't tested MSEA but it is in English...)
+- Not a feature but currently only work in GMS:
-  - From v0.2.0, because of `Manual map`, map's name should be language-agnostic but there are still other detection resources in English... (just PNGs)
+  - Haven't tested MSEA but it is in English...
+  - Updating PNGs are required to support non-English regions
 - I hate this game
 - Why do Jett gets free BOD just to be deleted?

 ## How to use
-#### Map
+#### Map (Update for v0.3.0)
+- Map is automatically detected but must be created manually by providing a name
-- Map is automatically detected, saved and restored anytime you go to the map
+- The created map is saved and can be selected again later
 - Any actions preset created in the detected map is saved to that map only
 - **Map detection can be wrong**, see [Troubleshooting](#troubleshooting)
-- From v0.2.0, `Manual map` can now be selected:
-  - This allows opting out of automatic map's name detection
-  - You can manually add a new map with custom name based on current map detection
-  - Maybe removing automatic map detection altogether?

 The arcs are only for visual and do not represent the actual moving path.
 However, it does represent the order of one action to another depending on rotation mode.